Come What May (band)

 Come What May is an American rock band and they primarily play melodic hardcore and melodic metalcore.
 They are from Athens, Georgia.
 The band started making music in 2009.
 The band released a studio album, Strange Dialect, in 2012 with The Cadence Music Group.

 Background

 Come What May is a hardcore and metal band from Athens, Georgia.
-Their members are vocalist and guitarist, Joey Hreha, vocalist and keyboardist, Timothy Watts, guitarist, Evan Cerwonka, bassists, Garrett Lennox, and drummer, Patrick Farace.
+Their members are vocalist and guitarist Joey Hreha, vocalist and keyboardist Timothy Watts, guitarist Evan Cerwonka, bassist Garrett Lennox, and drummer Patrick Farace.

 Music history

 The band commenced as a musical entity in May 2009, with their first release, Strange Dialect, a studio album, that was released on June 12, 2012.